Skip to main content

 Many properties have enough physical space to install a geothermal heat pump.
 Before proposing a system, a geothermal heat pump installer will examine your property to determine whether it’s best suited for a horizontal or vertical ground loop.
 While both system designs provide energy efficiency and savings benefits, installing a vertical loop system typically requires more time and money, as you’ll need to bring a drilling rig onto your property and potentially bore through solid rock.

-Your property’s soil type also impacts the cost and time requirements for a geothermal heat pump installation.
+Your property's soil type also impacts the cost and time requirements for a geothermal heat pump installation.
 For instance, if the soil on your property is soft and easy to dig out, your installation will take less time and money than an installation in denser clay-based soils or rock formations.
 Additionally, consider the above-ground features of your property that impact available space.
-You’ll need room for your installer to bring in heavy machinery, and may need to physically alter your property’s landscape during the installation process (especially for horizontal loop installations).
+You'll need room for your installer to bring in heavy machinery and may need to physically alter your property's landscape during installation (mainly for horizontal loop installations).

-If there’s a body of water on property, you may even consider installing a pond/lake geothermal system.
-While less common than underground loop setups, a pond/lake geothermal loop installation requires far less heavy machinery and time, thus cutting down on costs.
+If there's body of water is on the property, you may even consider installing a pond/lake geothermal system.
+While less common than underground loop setups, a pond/lake geothermal loop installation requires far less heavy machinery and time, thus cutting costs.
 More often than not, pond/lake installations are best suited for large commercial or industrial buildings.

 Rebates and incentives

-In most cases, a ground source heat pump system will save you money in the long run, but the upfront costs of installation can look a little daunting.
-If you are concerned about the price tag for geothermal energy, understanding the benefits of available rebates and incentives can help you determine if it’s an investment that makes sense for you.
+In most cases, a ground source heat pump system will save you money in the long run, but the upfront installation costs can look daunting.
+Suppose you are concerned about the price tag for geothermal energy.
+In that case, understanding the benefits of available rebates and incentives can help you determine if it's an investment that makes sense for you.

 Some states and utilities offer financial incentives for geothermal installations.
-Often times, these incentives fall under the “Energy Efficiency” category.
-Additionally, the Residential Renewable Energy Tax Credit (also known as the Investment Tax Credit, or ITC) gives homeowners everywhere a tax credit equal to 30 percent of the total installed cost of a ground source heat pump system.
+Often, these incentives fall under the "Energy Efficiency" category.
+Additionally, the Residential Renewable Energy Tax Credit (also known as the Investment Tax Credit or ITC) gives homeowners everywhere a tax credit equal to 30 percent of the total installed cost of a ground source heat pump system.

 For more information on what rebates and incentives are available near you for geothermal heat pumps, visit the Database of State Incentives for Renewables & Efficiency (DSIRE).